facebook/react-native/website/react-docgen/README.md

 It uses [recast][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
 The output / return value is a JSON blob / JavaScript object.

 It provides a default implementation for React components defined via `React.createClass`.
-These component definitions must follow certain guidelines in order to be analyzable (see below for more info)
+These component definitions must follow certain guidelines in order to be analyzable (see below for more info).

 ## Install